-CIO interview: Stihl's Therese Chakour-West
+CIO interview: STIHL's Therese Chakour-West

 CIO: When will Australia be named the regional centre of the group?

 CW: It’s probably more a 2020 program of work.
-We’re trying to move to this One Stihl philosophy globally.
+We’re trying to move to this One STIHL philosophy globally.
 The first project to go live will be the upgrade to Exchange, which will become a global project.
 And we’ll be initiating the new ‘Follow the Sun’ support.
 Traditionally, a lot of our support came out of Germany, and of course, they are ten hours behind us.
 With the new ‘Follow the Sun’ support program, which will be live January next year, they will be looking to set up Australia as a regional centre.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.